 Q. Can a bathroom be added to a Scamp without a present bathroom?

-A. In America anything is possible.
-But, some things are not easy or necessarily wise to do.
+A. Some things are not easy or necessarily wise to do.
 When originally building the trailer all trailers requiring bathrooms are laid out for bathrooms before anything else is installed.
 Water lines are run, wiring is run, and fabric is installed to allow for correct installation of the shower and toilet.
 This can be difficult to accomplish after the fact.
 Also, when we started putting in front bathrooms we changed the frame up front to allow for the black water drain from the toilet.
 Without this frame change the front of the trailer cannot use the present toilet or the fiberglass shower floor.
 So, at Scamp we have no instructions on how to add a bathroom and shower after the fact, nor do we do so.
-There have been several enterprising fellows who have gone to the trouble to do so themselves, so it is possible.

 Q. Can roof air conditioners be added to older Scamp trailers?

 A. All 5th wheel Scamps can use roof air conditioners.
-Older 5th wheels may require the oak reinforcement supports (can be purchased from the Scamp parts department).
 On most 16 foot Scamps from the year 2000 the roof has been supported for the roof air.
 On 16 foot Scamps prior to this year most didn't have the roof air support.
 To check for support find the 120 volt wire tucked behind the fabric strip.
 This wire will be on the same side of the trailer as the 120 panel with the circuit breakers.
 Any trailers with the wire and support in the roof can have the roof air added.
 Thirteen foot Scamp trailers don't have the roof air support unless there is already a roof air installed or if the original buyer requested that the trailer be built that way.
 Also most trailers with a power vent in the roof air spot won't have supported roofs.
 Most 16 and 13 foot trailers prior to 2000 used a side air conditioner in the lower part of the closet by the door.
 This air conditioner is no longer available.

 Q. How do I identify the year of my trailer by serial number?